 Cleaning your engine to improve cooling time is a great tactic, but you should avoid doing it too often.
 Engines are meant to have some presence of grease and grime so that the different metal pieces can interact without scratching or bumping.

-Cleaning your engine does not mean a full breakdown and replacing of parts.
+Cleaning your engine does not mean a full breakdown and replacement of parts.
 This refers to simple maintenance of your mower, such as:

 - Changing the oil